usgpo/sitemap/README.md

->As part of an upcoming release and upgrade to our system, we will be reindexing all content in the coming weeks.
-This will result in updates to all content on sitemaps and the govinfo API.
-We will provide a more detailed update when we have a firm timeframe for when this will take effect on the public site and the API.

 # sitemap

 GPO is pleased to release [sitemaps](https://www.govinfo.gov/sitemaps) for govinfo.
 These sitemaps are functionally similar to the existing FDsys sitemaps, though the structure has been streamlined to make it easier to track updates to specific collections.